 How to Clicker Train Dogs

 If you are looking forward to teaching your dog new tricks or perhaps need to build some confidence in an otherwise insecure canine, clicker training may be the right answer to your training needs.

 Typically, in a clicker training session, desirable behaviors are ''marked'' with a click followed by a treat, while unwanted behaviors are ignored.
-Clicker training therefore builds confidence and enthusiasm in dogs since they ''work'' and take initiative in order to reach a reward.
+Clicker training therefore builds confidence and enthusiasm in dogs since they get to ''work'' and take initiative in order to reach a reward.

-Dog owners however may ask themselves: ''Why use a device to mark a wanted behavior instead of simply saying ''good boy or good girl?''
+Dog owners however may ask themselves: ''Why use a device to mark a wanted behavior instead of simply saying "yes!" or ''good boy or good girl?''
 Truth is, a clicker is way more effective in marking wanted behaviors than voice.
 Tones of voice may change and emotions may be different each day, whereas the clicker sound remains always the same and to a dog's ears will always mean the same thing: ''a reward is coming!''.

 Clicker Training Rules